Shiven014/WhaToDo/README.md

 # WhatToDo
-A very simple react project i built to learn React. it is a To-do list manager.
+A very simple react project i built to learn React.
+Used ReactJS with FantaCSS and emplemented local storage.